distributhor/paygate-sdk/readme/reference-impl.md

 ## Reference Implementation

-In addition to the reference documentation, there is also a reference implementation available under the `impl` folder, which you can run in your local development environment (using a PayGate demo account) in a few simple steps.
+In addition to the reference documentation, there is also a reference implementation available under the `impl` folder, which you can run in your local development environment (which will use a PayGate demo account) in a few simple steps.
 It serves as an example of how to use the various modules, and also as a playground where one can easily test an implementation.
 It consists of an ExpressJS backend that exposes endpoints via the middleware functions (which in turn uses the TS/JS API client), and a very simple frontend with which to test payments.
 To run the implementation, follow the steps below.

 ### Ngrok Token